POPWorldMedia/POPBlog/README.md

 * `ItunesExplicit`: Boolean to let Apple know if you use naughty words.
 * `Author`: Appears in the channel definition for Apple.
 Put your company name or other entity here.
 * `OwnerName` and `OwnerEmail`: More things to let Apple know who you are.
 They're kind of high maintenance.
+* `IsUsingDirectDownload`: Skip the counter and redirect and link directly to the file in storage.
+This is for services like Apple that demand random access to the file itself.